 Thus the trans-acting elements can work on different cis-acting elements of a different or single gene.

 Promoters, enhancers, silencers, repressions and insulators are the type of cis-acting elements.

 Promoter plays an important role in gene regulation, we will cover a dedicated article on promoters in some other segments.

 Now coming to another important point related to the genome- the genomics.

 A gene can be easily be studied but studying the entire genome is a tedious, laborious and time-consuming task.

-The study of gene or DNA sequence is called as genetics while the study of the entire genome and its function is called genomics.
+The study of gene or DNA sequence is called genetics while the study of the entire genome and its function is called genomics.

 Read our amazing article related to it: “Genome Vs Gene”, An Unusual Comparison.

-Unlike the sanger sequencing whole genome sequencing can analyse the whole genome- whole-genome shotgun sequencing, high throughput DNA sequencing and next-generation DNA sequencing method are three of the best method used to do so.
+Unlike the sanger sequencing whole genome sequencing can analyze the whole genome- whole-genome shotgun sequencing, high throughput DNA sequencing and next-generation DNA sequencing method are three of the best method used to do so.

 Briefly for doing that, first, the entire genome is cleaved or fragmented into smaller fragments using the restriction digestion and created the library of fragments.